johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["line"]} buffer={4} /> }}

 Administrative boundary lines.
-These are constructed from the OSM data in such a way that there are no overlapping lines where multiple boundary areas meet.
+These are constructed from the OpenStreetMap data in such a way that there are no overlapping lines where multiple boundary areas meet.

 #### Administrative level

 The __`admin_level`__ field separates different levels of boundaries, using the same numbering scheme as OpenStreetMap.
-See [the admin_level wiki page](http://wiki.openstreetmap.org/wiki/Admin_level) for details about what the different values translate to in different countries.
+See [admin_level](http://wiki.openstreetmap.org/wiki/Admin_level) for details about what the different values translate to in different countries.

 | Value | Description |
 |---|---|